 The linetype for the vertical changepoint line(s), default is

-The size for the vertical changepoint line(s), default is
+The linewidth for the vertical changepoint line(s), default is